Horbenkodev/hugo-blog/content/posts/sticky-navigation-is-it-worth-it/index.md

 publishDate: 2019-04-04T00:00:00.000Z
 image: Web-design.jpg
 og_image: Web-design.jpg
-description: Web design trends rise and fall like waves in the sea of time.
+description: Web design trends come and go, but some, like responsive design, endure.
+Sticky navigation, a long-time feature, is set to gain popularity—should you adopt it?
-  Beneath this attempt at poesy is an undeniable fact.
-Sure, some best practices, such as responsive design, seem like they're here to stay, but many will hit the curb in a year or two, if they haven't yet.
-Sticky navigation has been around for a while, but it's expected to become big this year.
-Should you incorporate it into your site?
 It depends.
 promote:
   promote: false
 top: false